 Greenstorc CEO Paul Flynn joined Dascoin CEO Michael Matthias have told a special UN panel both companies will support the international organisation’s global Sustainable Development Goals.

 “People want to help.
 But they also need to know where that money is going.
 They want transparency.
-They want to know the impact they are having in those communities.
-There are so many small organizations that are working under the guidelines of the United Nations that want to help these goals, but they need that transparency of action and that’s what the Das33 blockchain does.”
+They want to know the impact they are having in those communities.”

 Here is the full transcript of Paul’s address.

 Thank you very much for having me here.

 We are a power generation company.
 We're a partnership, we're privately funded to commercialise our technology.
 And we create microgrid solutions - small power generation solutions between 100 kilowatts to maybe a megawatt.